markcampanelli/pvfit/README.md

 **PVfit: Photovoltaic (PV) Device Performance Measurement and Modeling**

-**IMPORTANT:** This code is pre-release, and so the code organiztion and Application Programming Interface (API) should be expected to change with minimal warning.
+**IMPORTANT:** This code is pre-release, and so the code organization and Application Programming Interface (API) should be expected to change with minimal warning.

 **NOTICE:** We are in the process of open-sourcing the single-diode equation (SDE) and